opensearch-project/documentation-website/_search-plugins/ltr/working-with-features.md

 ## Uploading and naming features

-The Learning to Rank plugin enables you to create and manipulate features.
-After you define your features, you can log them to use in training a model.
+The Learning to Rank plugin enables you to create and modify features.
+After you define your features, you can log them for use in model training.
 By combining the logged feature data with your judgment list, you can train a model.
 Once the model is ready, you can upload it and then apply it to your search queries.

 ## Initializing the default feature store